You can make your relationship happier and more intimate by using these 10 practices!

 Those who we are in longer relationships with, such as family members and life partners, provide us with the greatest opportunity for mastering our life lessons.
 These true soul mates are here to hold a mirror up to us, so that we can better see the places that need to be healed within ourselves.
 Let's face it, all of us are wounded as we go through life.
 In our intimate relationships, we have the option to further wound or make a commitment to heal each other.

 The key to whether we further wound or help heal ourselves and our partner is based on a conscious choice to create deeper intimacy in the relationship.
 If we do not make this conscious choice, to commit to being real, vulnerable, honest and to expose our soft side, neither partner will be truly happy or fulfilled.
 When two people are willing to create deeper intimacy, then their love has a firm foundation and fertile soil to grow.
 With deep trust, we can honor the fact that we are each others teachers and let go of blame, guilt and any sense of being a victim.
 These 10 practices will help shift the dynamics of your relationship and allow intimacy and happiness to blossom.
-20 Rules For A Happier Relationship
+20 Marriage "Rules" I've Learned From Being A Psychotherapist

 1. Remember that you and your partner chose, on a higher level, to come together to be each other's teachers and mirrors.
 Recognize that when issues come up they are opportunities to look inside yourself and see what is ready to be healed.
 The issues that trigger you most in your relationship are the clues to where you are most in need of healing.